k·yield v. - Yield Management of Knowledge

 The late Dr. Russell E. Borland became a minority investor in the incubator in 1997 before retiring from Microsoft.
 Russell Borland was on the founding teams of MS Word and Office, playing a key role in the early products that still deliver most of the profit at MS three decades later.
 During the daily operations and testing in the computer lab, Montgomery developed the theory ‘yield management of knowledge’, and began working on technology necessary to execute and realize the theory.
 The trade craft took shape over time, the name Kyield was selected in 2002, which is the same year Montgomery founded Initium Venture Capital.
 Dr. Borland was a special limited partner in Initium.

 The underlying technical data standards and scale techniques required patience to mature sufficiently for the theory to become achievable.
-The structured data standards for the public are commonly known as the Semantic Web.
+The structured data standards for the public are commonly known as the semantic web.
 The core patent application was filed in early 2006.
 In early 2008, Montgomery and his wife relocated to the Bay area in discussions with venture firms that included mergers and substantial funding for Kyield.
-Simultaneous discussions were held with a software market leader to adopt the Kyield IP across multiple product lines, which continued throughout most of 2008.
+Simultaneous discussions were held with a software market leader to adopt the Kyield IP across multiple product lines, which continued for quite some time.
+In 2009 Montgomery relocated with his wife Betsy to Santa Fe, NM, continuing to work on the Kyield technology, product development, business development, and prosecution of the IP.

-In late 2011 Kyield executed a CTO search with strong response.
-We then followed with a call for collaborative customers in the enterprise prototype with several large organizations responding.
 In early 2012 Kyield was named in the Forrester report: Future of BI: Top Ten Business Intelligence Predictions for 2012.
 In February of 2012, Kyield announced a pilot program for its enterprise system which extends advanced analytics to the entire information workplace.
 Several large organizations are currently exploring the Kyield system and pilot program.